A MiddleWeb Blog

 I always knew co-teaching gathered like-minded thinkers who share a similar vision, and our discussion so far supports this reassuring fact.
 Thanks to all who are visiting, posting, and taking a part in pushing our thinking forward.
 Your perspectives add a lot of value to this blog and they offer the opportunity for us to take our discussions to new levels!
-We are so excited to hear from you.

 I recently read a quote from the 2012 National Teacher of the Year, Rebecca Mieliwocki.
 She says that teaching is a team sport.